Aureolaria pedicularia

-Aureolaria pedicularia, the fernleaf yellow false foxglove, fern-leaved false foxglove, or fernleaf false foxglove, is a parasitic plant of the family Orobanchaceae.
+Aureolaria pedicularia, the fernleaf yellow false foxglove, fern-leaved false foxglove, or fernleaf false foxglove, is a hemiparasitic plant of the family Orobanchaceae.
 Aureolaria pedicularia is native to parts of the eastern US, the Midwest, and adjacent Canada.
 This plant is known for its distinct leaf shape and overall plant size.
 The common names for Aureolaria pedicularia come from its fern-like leaves.

 Introduction

 Aureolaria pedicularia is a member of the family Orobanchaceae.
 Some common names for this plant include: fern-leaved false foxglove and fernleaf false foxglove.
 Aureolaria pedicularia is a hemiparasitic plant that gets some of its nutrients from a plant host.
-This hosts are perennial trees of the genus Quercus (oaks).
-Aureolaria pedicularia is recognized by its yellow petal color and distinctive fern-like leaves.
+These hosts are perennial trees of the genus Quercus (oaks).
+Aureolaria pedicularia is recognized by its yellow petals and distinctive fern-like leaves.

 Description

 Aureolaria pedicularia is a member of the genus Aureolaria.
-This plant has an average height from 1 foot to 4 feet, depending on the season.
-Aureolaria pedicularia is a root hemiparasite meaning it attaches to the roots of its hosts.
+This plant has an average height of 1 foot to 4 feet, depending on the season.
+Aureolaria pedicularia is a root hemiparasite, meaning it attaches to the roots of its hosts.
 Aureolaria pedicularia selectively parasitizes oaks (Quercus).
 Aureolaria pedicularia gets its nutrients from oak (Fagaceae).
 The part of the roots from the parasite (Aureolaria pedicularia) that take the nutrients from the oak selectively parasitize the favored hosts (oak).

 Morphology

 Aureolaria pedicularia has flowers with yellow petals.
 The leaves are simple, meaning they do not separate into leaflets.
 The leaf arrangement is opposite.
-There are two leaves at each attachment of a leaf on the stem or branch on the flower.
+There are two leaves at each attachment of a leaf on the stem or branch of the flower.
 The edges of the leaf blades have lobes.
 The flowers of Aureolaria pedicularia are bilateral.
 Each flower has five fused petals that form a tube.
 Aureolaria pedicularia also has four stamens.
 The fruit type for this flower is dry and splits open when it is ripe.
 The fruit type is a capsule.
 The fruit size is about 10–13 mm in length.